great-expectations/great_expectations/README.md

 ## About GX OSS

 With GX OSS, you can assert what you expect from the data you load and transform, and catch data issues quickly – Expectations are unit tests for your data.
-Not only that, but Great Expectations also creates data documentation and data quality reports from those Expectations.
-Data science and data engineering teams use Great Expectations to:
+Not only that, but GX OSS also creates data documentation and data quality reports from those Expectations.
+Data science and data engineering teams use GX OSS to:

 - Test data they ingest from other teams or vendors and ensure its validity.
 - Validate data they transform as a step in their data pipeline to ensure the correctness of transformations.